oferonmi/datafilik.github.io/_posts/2019-10-14-The-Motivation-for-FOSTMusings.md

 <p align="justify">
-		In the above spirit, FOSTMusings would be <em>a documentation of adventures into Free and Open Source Technologies (FOST) with the purpose of identifying applications for specific problems, particularly in the developing world</em>.
+		In the above spirit, FOSTMusings would be <em>a documentation of adventures into Free and Open Source Technologies (FOSTs) with the purpose of identifying applications for specific problems, particularly in the developing world</em>.
 </p>